mgtz505/mgtz505/README.md

 <h3> 💻  What I'm currrently learning: </h3>

-- I'm currently working though practice code challenges in Leetcode and Code Signal and actively interviewing (and drinking plenty of coffee)
+- I'm currently working though practice code challenges and actively interviewing (and drinking plenty of coffee)

 - I'm also working on Georgia Tech's GTx CS1331: Introduction to Object-Oriented Programming with Java
 <h3> 🗓 My Day-to-day: </h3>

-- Grinding DS&A and continuing to work on some portfolio projects.
+- Grinding DS&A and continuing to work on some portfolio projects

 <h3> 📗 What I'm currently reading: </h3>